R. C. Bagot: Life

 Robert Cooper Bagot was born in 1827 or 1828, in Co.
 Kildare, Ireland.
 He was the fourth son of Rev. John Bagot MA.
 His brother was Canon Richard Bagot DD.
 He emigrated to Sydney, then to Moreton Bay, Queensland in the 1840s and moved to Victoria in 1848 or 1855.

 By profession a civil engineer and surveyor, he was introduced to Australian sports administration when he was contracted by the Melbourne Cricket Club to redesign their ground, and gained such a reputation that in 1864 he was appointed secretary of the newly-formed VRC after its merger with the Victorian Jockey Club.

 He was largely responsible for the erection of a much larger grandstand, facetiously dubbed "Bagot's cowshed", at Flemington Racecourse.
 He filled in the swampy ground at the centre of the course and had it grassed, creating "The Flat", and persuaded the committee to purchase the rising property adjacent, which became "The Hill", both now celebrated features of Australia's premier racecourse.
 He has been credited with persuading the Victorian Government to declare Cup Day a bank holiday in lieu of the Prince of Wales's Birthday,which fell on 9 November.

 Transparently even-handed, in all the years he was a VRC official, he never made a wager and was not interested in horse racing as a sport.

 His was not a strong constitution, but was working until a few days before his death.
 His remains were buried at the Melbourne General Cemetery.
-Punctilious in his methods, there was nothing left left undone, and it was agreed his successor would have no difficulty following his work.
+Punctilious in his methods, there was nothing left undone, and it was agreed his successor would have no difficulty following his work.